YolandaCooper2505626/sol./README.md

 Code cleanup and formatting - build 787
-Added new feature for better user experience - update 35 Added new feature for better user experience - build 855
+Added new feature for better user experience - update 35 Added new feature for better user experience - build 855 Updated README with new instructions - build 876